 Pathways to the C-Suite Internship Program

-The summer-long Congressional Black Caucus Foundation, Incorporated (CBCF) Pathways to the C-Suite Internship Program partners rising college seniors and recently graduated students with some of the nation’s top executives in the private sector to experience how public policy is influenced and developed at every level.
-Through the Pathways to the C-Suite Internship Program, participants gain practical and meaningful work experience in a corporate setting and obtain first-hand experience working with organizations whose top priorities include diversity employment retention and internship-to-employment opportunities.
-Interns receive housing, a $3,000 stipend, and are placed in a corporate sponsor’s office.
+The Congressional Black Caucus Foundation, Incorporated (CBCF) Pathways to the C-Suite Internship Program partners recently graduated students with some of the nation’s top executives in the private sector to experience how public policy is influenced and developed at every level.
+Through the Pathways to the C-Suite Internship Program, participants gain practical and meaningful work experience in a corporate setting and obtain first-hand experience working with organizations whose top priorities include diversity, employment retention, and internship-to-employment opportunities.
+This program will take place in person from August 22nd to December 13th, 2026.
+Interns will receive housing and a $4000 stipend (paid biweekly in increments of $500) and are placed in a corporate sponsor’s office.
 Interns interact with senior-level business leaders, explore multifaceted business challenges, and build skills to prepare them for careers in corporate America.
-Throughout the 9-week internship, participants also take part in business networking, team-building events, and leadership development sessions to enhance their professional and leadership skills.
+Over the course of the 16-week internship, participants also take part in business networking, team-building events, and leadership development sessions to enhance their professional and leadership skills.

 Candidate Requirements